Sim4n6/plasoWiki/Style-guide.md

 #### Docstrings

 * Use English, and avoid abbreviations.
 Use "for example" or "such as" instead of Latin abbreviations like "e.g.".
-* We use "Google Style" docstrings the [Google style guide](https://google.github.io/styleguide/pyguide.html) has some slightly ambiguous example code, so instead, follow the examples from [this page](http://sphinxcontrib-napoleon.readthedocs.org/en/latest/example_google.html) as well as the notes below.
+* We use "Google Style" docstrings see the examples at [this page](http://sphinxcontrib-napoleon.readthedocs.org/en/latest/example_google.html) as well as the notes below.

-As of June 14, 2016, there are still a lot of legacy docstrings in the codebase, here are some examples you might see.
+There are still a few legacy docstrings in the codebase, here are some examples you might see.
 Please don't write new code that looks like this:

 ```
 def AddAnalysisReport(self, analysis_report):